Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces

 Now let us concentrate on the case when $\Lambda = \Z^n$ equipped with the right lexicographic order.
-Our goal is to obtain the structure of groups with hyperbolic $\Z^n$-valued length functions (that is, acting on hyperbolic $\Z^n$-metric spaces) in terms of free constructions.
-In this paper we made the first step in this direction: under several natural restrictions on the group and the underlying hyperbolic $\Z^n$-valued length function, we obtained a result similar to the description of groups with free regular length functions in $\Z^n$ established in \cite{KMRS:2012}.
-In the future we hope to generalize our result by dropping some of the imposed conditions.
+Our goal is to obtain structural properties of groups with hyperbolic $\Z^n$-valued length functions (that is, acting on hyperbolic $\Z^n$-metric spaces) in terms of free constructions.
+In this paper we made the first step in this direction: under several natural restrictions on the group and the underlying hyperbolic $\Z^n$-valued length function, we obtained a result similar to the description of groups with free regular Lyndon length functions with values in $\Z^n$ established in \cite{KMRS:2012}.
+In the future we hope to generalize our results by dropping some of the imposed conditions.

 In order to be able to precisely formulate our results below, we need several definitions (see Section \ref{sec:prelim} for details).

 Let $\Lambda$ be an ordered abelian group.
 A {\em $\Lambda$-metric space} is a space defined by the same set of axioms as a usual metric space but with $\R$ replaced by $\Lambda$.
 Now, if $(X, d)$ is a $\Lambda$-metric space, $v \in X$ and $\delta \in \Lambda$ is positive, then we call $(X, d)$ {\em $\delta$-hyperbolic with respect to $v$} if for all $x, y, z \in X$